djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 ## Abstract

-The iron triangle is a big problem for higher education.
-Especially in COVID The need to improve access (diversity), while improving quality and constraining/reducing costs.
-Iron triangle says you can't do it.
+Breaking the iron triangle - figuring out how to maximise the accessibility, quality, and cost effectiveness of learning and teaching - has been a significant challenge for higher education for some time.
+A challenge only becoming more difficult in these (post-)pandemic times.

-How do you break the iron triangle?
+- Universities still struggle with knowing how to break the iron triangle
+- Arguably because of the overly atomistic lenses informed by limited theoretical understanding of technology used to analyse, plan and take action.

-This paper uses a collection of theoretical views that emphasise a relational perspective to examine work done by a MLP during an institutional LMS migration.
+This paper uses a collection of theoretical views that emphasise a relational perspective to examine work done by a third space practitioner during an institutional LMS migration.
+Perhaps one of the best examples of a strategic project that must deal with the iron triangle.

-_perhaps somethign connecting the LMS migration or my work to breakign the iron triangle_
+Focusing on the work done to fill the gaps between a key strategic project and the messy reality of implementation the paper seeks to explore the entangled relationships necessary to maximise accessibility, quality, and cost effectiveness.

+Findings
+- atomistic, standardised views create a capability
+- an inability to effectively deal with the entangled related of educational technology (insert Fawns term?)

+_Other scratch work_

 The intent being to explore answers to the nature and role of different/less traditional relationships in achieving this work and breaking the iron triangle.
 It suggests that an over reliance on atomistic, linear perspectives (e.g. pedagogy before technology) - embeded in the espoused way institutions and projects like an LMS migration are conceptualised, planned and managed - are overly simplistic and may well struggle to break the iron triangle.
 Instead educational technology is more entangled and requires greater and more varied attention paid to the relationships within that entanglement.